ICTU/sonar/README.md

 Each line represents a rule to be activated or deactivated and has the following syntax:
 ```(operation)(ruleId)#(comment)```

+Please ensure each file ends with a new line character, otherwise the rule will not be added to the profile!

 **operation**:
     + activates a rule; - deactivates a rule